-The WEVF shows 7 open maar lakes, which reach water depths below 20 m.
-These are Pulvermaar, Meefelder Maar, Holzmaar, Weinfelder Maar, Gemündener Maar, Schalkenmehrener Maar and Ulmener Maar.
-3 other maar structures are covered with shallow ponds from anthropogenic activity; these are Jungferweiher, Immerather Maar and Eichholzmaar.
-The ELSA Project has focused its drilling on Holzmaar, Schalkenmehrener Maar and Ulmener Maar.
+The west Eifel volcanic field shows 7 open maar lakes, which reach water depth below 20 m.
+This are Pulvermaar, Meerfelder Maar, Holzmaar, Weinfelder Maar, Gemündener Maar, Schalkenmehrener Maar und Ulmener Maar.
+3 other maar structures are covered with shallow ponds from anthropogenic activity; this are Jungferweiher, Immerather Maar, Eichholzmaar.
+The ELSA-Project has focused its drilling on Holzmaar, Schalkenmehrener Maar and Ulmener Maar.
 Sediment cores are taken from a platform with an UWITEC drilling equipment, operated by Klaus Schwibus and Frank Dreher from Mainz University.
-The sediments of the last millennium have been drilled with a freeze coring system.

-Cores to cover the Holocene are drilled with the UWITEC system in 2 m segments from the same platform as the freeze cores.
-The Holocene sediment is often compacted by the drilling processes, which explains that a core from 0-2 sediment depth is not entirely 2 m long, see core photo from Holzmaar.
-The next 2 m segment is then taken at the same borehole from 2-4 sediment depth.
-It remains an open question if sediment loss occurred between individual segments.
-Respective proxy time series have to take these drilling disturbances into consideration.
+Cores are drilled in 2 m segments.
+The sediment is often compacted from the drilling processes, which explains that a core from 0-2 sediment depth is not entirely 2 m long.
+The next 2 m segment is then taken from the same borehole at 2-4 sediment depth.
+It remains an open question if some sediment loss occurred between individual segments.
+Respective proxy time series have to take these drilling disturbance into consideration.
 We thus cored for ELSA-20 always overlapping cores to check for sediment loss – and sampled the most complete core.